VOL. XCIV, NO. 247

 Both cover Stocks, ETFs, Bonds, and Options.
 Investing.com also includes Commodities, Currencies, Cryptos, Funds, Futures, and Other.

-Does Investing.com or NYSE (Exchange Data & Tech) have real-time data?
+Do Investing.com and NYSE (Exchange Data & Tech) offer real-time data?

 Can I export data from Investing.com and NYSE (Exchange Data & Tech)?